liu12366262626/CNVSRC2025/VTS/readme.md

 └── test.csv
 ```

-Each line in the CSV has the following format, please rewrite these csv files according to your download_path:
+Each line in the CSV has the following format, please rewrite these csv files according to your download_path:<br>
 <video_path>,<audio_path>,<video_frame_count>,<audio_sample_count>,<transcription>
 ```
 #For example: